aryl-shamir/waistband_app/README.md

 ✅ Yes → Thank-you screen with animation.

-❌ No → User submits correct values → Stored in Google Sheets
+❌ No → User submits correct values → Stored in Google Sheets.